David E. Lownds: World War II

-Lownds joined the Marine Corps on 3 March 1942.
+Lownds joined the United States Marine Corps on 3 March 1942.
 He was a first lieutenant with Company B, 1st Battalion, 24th Marines during the Battle of Roi-Namur.

 Lownds was wounded while leading Company B, 1/24 Marines during the Battle of Saipan.

-During the Battle of Iwo Jima Lownds was attached to Headquarters Company, 1/24 Marines and was again wounded in the battle.
+During the Battle of Iwo Jima, Lownds was attached to Headquarters Company, 1/24 Marines and was again wounded in the battle.
 Lownds returned to the US following the end of the war, and joined the Marine Reserves on 25 October 1945.

 Korean War

 Lownds returned to active duty during the Korean War.

-Lownds was serving with the I Marine Expeditionary Force when they were deployed to the Dominican Republic aboard USS Boxer during Operation Powerpack in April 1965.
+He was serving with the I Marine Expeditionary Force when they were deployed to the Dominican Republic aboard USS Boxer during Operation Powerpack in April 1965.